Triggering tasks from Supabase database webhooks

 prod

-Now create a new edge function using the Supabase CLI.
-We will call it database-webhook
+Now create an Edge Function using the Supabase CLI.
+Call it video-processing-handler

 folder use Node, so they must stay in there or they will not run,